 Each of the five sections you go deep on should have 3-5 ideal slides.
 The conclusion statement at the top of each slide gets carried forward to a summary page for each of the five sections.
 You then draw out an overall conclusion statement for that section.
 You will have five conclusion statements, which you bring to the front of your presentation to form an overall summary page.
 From there, you draw out one major brand challenge you are seeing in the deep dive.

-How to build each of the five analytical sections of the business review
+How to put together the business review

 A: For each of the five sections of your deep-dive business review, use all the data you have dug into to draw out the three hypothetical conclusions.
 Then build one ideal slide for each conclusion, adding the 2-3 critical support points, and layer in the supporting visual charts.
 This type of analysis is an iterative process where you have to keep modifying the conclusion headline and the support points to ensure they work together.